sher-karim05/AirQualityMonitorWeb/README.md

 AQM is a single-page [web application](https://air-quality-monitor-pt.herokuapp.com/) to display live air quality monitoring data of a few cities in India.

 ## Motivation
 I built this project as an assignment for a job interview.
 Did I get it?
-Well, I will let you know ;)
+Yes, I got the interview ;)

 ## Samples
 Click [here](./samples/wireframes/draft_a.png) to see the initial [`wireframe`](./samples/wireframes/draft_a.png).